IdanCo/ng1bs4/README.md

 ## Philosophy
 **No Styling**

 We believe you should be able to customize as much as you want, and with bootstrap 4 theming is easy!
-That is why all components include minimal styling, and rely heavily on bootstrap's variables.
+That is why all components include minimal styling, and rely heavily on bootstrap's native classes and variables.

 **Simple Code**